Jacob-Strokus/Java_Code/Linked_Lists/readMe.txt

 Murder mystery train scenario using linked lists.
-No use of imports or outside classes EXCCEPT for Simulator.java
+No use of imports or outside classes EXCCEPT for Simulator.java and Train.java